gusjengis/Plinth-Hello-World/README.md

 The idea is that I have a GPU rendered layer in the background with easy web tech UI floating on top of it.
 So that I can render massive amounts of data or complex 2D/3D graphics without lag and still have the convenience of normal UI when I need it.

+In theory this could be stuck in a webview and deployed anywhere.

 This is built on 4 other repos.

 [Plinth-Web-Build](https://github.com/gusjengis/Plinth-Web-Build): Pretty nice build and dev server commmands.